Titimy/time-machine/README.md

+# Time machine

-a time machine able to calculate the exact difference between a given date and today's date in pure C language.
+a program able to calculate the exact difference between two given dates.

+coded in pure `C language`.